Welcoming and Affirming Environment

 Guiding Questions:

-What opportunities do we have to build relationships with other students during the school day (e.g. home room, time during lunch, group projects etc.)?
+What opportunities do we have to build relationships with other students during the school day (e.g., homeroom, lunch, group projects, collaborative work time, etc.)?
 Do teachers and administrators give us time to get to know all of our classmates?

 Exploring